LRT Line 6

-The Light Rail Transit Line 6 is a proposed rapid transit system in Cavite, Philippines.
-There have been two proposals for the line, with the first one shelved immediately in 2018.
-Another proposal emerged in 2017 and is currently under review by the National Economic and Development Authority (NEDA).
+LRT Line 6, officially the Light Rail Transit Line 6, is a proposed rapid transit system in Cavite, Philippines.
+There have been two proposals for the line; the initial proposal was shelved in 2018.
+A separate proposal emerged in 2017 and was submitted for review by the National Economic and Development Authority (NEDA).

 Background and history

-The province of Cavite is known as a "bedroom community" for those who work in Metro Manila.
-Over the recent decades, urbanization has been widespread in the country and urban sprawl has been most evident within the Greater Manila Area.
-The LRT Line 6 aims to provide rail transport options to 45 percent of Cavite's population which are concentrated on the cities of Bacoor, Imus and Dasmariñas.
+Cavite is a "bedroom community" for many people who work in Metro Manila.
+LRT Line 6 is intended to provide rail transport access to areas where 45 percent of Cavite's population is concentrated, including the cities of Bacoor, Imus, and Dasmariñas.

 Early trains in Cavite

-Trains belonging to the Manila Railroad Company previously plied the Naic line from Paco station in Manila to Naic station in Naic, Cavite.
-The commuter rail line was opened in 1909 by the virtue of Insular Government Act No. 1905.
+Trains operated by the Manila Railroad Company previously ran on the Naic line from Paco station in Manila to Naic station in Naic, Cavite.
+The commuter rail line was opened in 1909 under the Insular Government Act No. 1905.
 It had 19 stations over 44 km of track.
-There was also a branch line to Cavite City which would have branched off at Noveleta.
-Some of these trains passed by once towns of Parañaque and Las Piñas in Manila, as well as Bacoor in Cavite.
-The line ended operation by 1936 and much of the line has been built over in the following decades, such as the expansion of the Nichols Field.
+There was also a branch line to Cavite City, which branched off at Noveleta.
+Some trains passed through the towns of Parañaque and Las Piñas in Manila, as well as Bacoor in Cavite.
+The line ceased operations by 1936, and much of it was built over in later decades, including during the expansion of Nichols Field.
 Some of the historical right-of-way is now shared between the Colonel Jesus Villamor Air Base and Ninoy Aquino International Airport.

 1990s proposal

-There were no plans to rebuild a line to Cavite until the 1990s, when the 1993 Updated Traffic and Transport Management Plan, which proposes the network of five LRT lines, including the sixth line that would run from Baclaran to Zapote in Las Piñas for 8 km, was proposed by the Public Estates Authority (PEA, now the Philippine Reclamation Authority), and the Australia-based TGM completed the pre-feasibility study in 1997.
+In 1993, under the Updated Traffic and Transport Management Plan, a network of five LRT lines was proposed, including a sixth line that would run 8 km from Baclaran to Zapote in Las Piñas.
+The project was jointly proposed by the Public Estates Authority (PEA, now the Philippine Reclamation Authority), while Australia-based TGM completed the pre-feasibility study in 1997.

 The project was also identified in the Metro Manila Urban Transportation Integration Study by the Japan International Cooperation Agency in 1999.

 LRT Line 1 Cavite extension

 In 2004, Canadian firm SNC-Lavalin proposed an extension of the existing Line 1 to Cavite.
 However, the Arroyo administration rejected the study in 2005.
-In 2012, the LRT Line 1 south extension project as a public-private partnership project.
-It aims to extend the line to Bacoor, Cavite with a target start of construction in 2014 and opening date in mid-2015.
-However, the bidding process failed and the government repeatedly postponed the project starting in 2013.
-It was not until 2019 when construction for the LRT Line 1 extension commenced and is currently 61.60% complete as of December 2021.
-The line in its current form has a targeted partial opening date on November 16, 2024, and will be fully operational by 2031.
+In 2012, the LRT Line 1 south extension project was approved as a public-private partnership project.
+The project was intended to extend the line to Bacoor, Cavite, with construction targeted to begin in 2014 and operations planned for mid-2015.
+However, the bidding process failed, and the government repeatedly postponed the project starting in 2013.
+Construction of the LRT Line 1 Cavite extension began in 2019.
+Phase 1 of the extension opened on November 16, 2024, and the full extension is targeted to become operational by 2031.